 Breastfeeding is one of the main functions of women's breasts.
 Common problems associated with breastfeeding are mastitis and changes to your libido and emotions.

 Helpful information is provided on what to do when you experience such issues.

 The primary function of breasts is to produce milk following the birth of a baby (lactation).
-There are many sources of good information on breast feeding including the Australian Government website Pregnancy, Birth and Baby (www.pregnancybirthbaby.org.au/breastfeeding-0) and the Australian Breastfeeding Association (www.breastfeeding.asn.au).
+There are many sources of good information on breastfeeding, including the Australian government website Pregnancy, Birth and Baby and the Australian Breastfeeding Association.

-This is an inflammation of the breast that can be caused by blocked milk ducts that have not cleared or by a bacterial infection.
+This is an inflammation of the breast that can be caused by blocked milk ducts, or by a bacterial infection.
 Symptoms include:

 Treatment may include:

-Some breastfeeding women have an increased production of prolactin, which can reduce their sexual desire.
-For ideas about how to increase your libido see our webpages on Libido.
+Some breastfeeding women have an increased production of the hormone prolactin, which can reduce their sexual desire.
+For ideas about how to increase your libido, see our webpages on libido.

-When your approach to consoling a crying baby relies very heavily on breastfeeding and rocking them to sleep, you can end up feeling exhausted, ineffective and helpless.
-There are some practical ways to settle a baby without relying on feeding.
-See whatwerewethinking.org.au for more information.
+When your solution to consoling a crying baby relies heavily on breastfeeding and rocking them to sleep, you can end up feeling exhausted, ineffective and helpless.
+It may help you to seek alternative ways to settle your baby that will likely leave you feeling less tired.

 See whatwerewethinking.org.au and / or 'Pregnancy & beyond' on the Jean Hailes Anxiety hub for more information.

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
 The information above is based on current medical knowledge, evidence and practice as at October 2018.